The-Marcy-Lab-School-Assignments/swe-casestudy-1-cli-task-manager-JojolionPeak/INVESTIGATION.md

     ```js
     completeTask(Number(prompt('Enter task number to complete: ')) - 1);
     ```

     What are the tradeoffs of these approaches?

+    - Using a variable allows us to reuse that code over and over again without having to retype the whole thing.

+    - Writing it out gives us more control over the output of the code.

 3. Look at the `tasks` array in `tasks.js`.
 What is the scope of the `tasks` variable?
 What would happen if we moved the `tasks` array declaration inside one of the functions?
 Why would this break the application?

 **My Notes:**